Dawiderter/hack_yeah_2023/README.md

 - [x] update powerup menu so it will really make some power ups
 - [x] add movement of background in menu
 - [ ] enemies can spawn outside, add parachute to them
+    - [x] enemy can spawn with parachute
+    - [ ] enemy will remove parachute when appropiate
+    - [ ] add coresponding sprites
 - [ ] add minimap
 - [ ] add goals to game, collect all dinos and them travel throught the portal
 - [x] add changing color of enemies when they are hitted. and also color should go from white to red white hp left